nhsconnect/Events-Management/pages/messages/explore_event_header_information.md

 summary: "The standard event header information applicable to National Events Management Service event messages"
 ---

+{% include important.html content="The common message header profiled FHIR resources are currently under review and are going to changes in order to make them generic and to align with the profiles used within other NHS Digital programs.
+The required content of the resources is not likely to change but profiles names, value sets are likely to be re-named." %}

 ## Event Header Information

 Each event message will carry a standard set of event header information: